Missmv09/seenandred-site/readme.md

+# Seen & Red
-This is the final Git + Netlify deployable version of Seen & Red.
-All files included.
+This is the final Git + Netlify deployable version of Seen & Red with Decode Tool on the homepage.